DrTimothyAldenDavis/SuiteSparse/SuiteSparse_config/README.txt

 the entire Fortran I/O library does not need to be linked into a C application.
 Most versions of the BLAS contain xerbla, but those from K. Goto do not.
 Use this if you need too.

+This directory contains a default SuiteSparse_config.mk file for SuiteSparse packages that still use an old-style Makefile instead of CMakeLists.txt.
+It tries to detect your system (Linux, SunOS, or Mac), which compiler to use (icc or cc), which BLAS and LAPACK library to use (Intel MKL is strongly preferred), and whether or not to compile with CUDA.
+For alternatives, see the comments in the SuiteSparse_config.mk file.
+The SuiteSparse build system is transitioning to cmake so SuiteSparse_config.mk file will eventually be deprecated.

 If you edit this directory (SuiteSparse_config.mk in particular) then you must do "make purge ; make" in the parent directory to recompile all of